 I have a constantly evolving plan for improving the productivity, resilience and sustainability of 743 hectares of land on either side of the Murrumbidgee in New South Wales, Australia.
 It’s based on my current knowledge at any given moment, negotiation with the other people involved and any new information I gain.

-The principles I’m working from include increasing biodiversity and resilience among the plants and animals, while also maintaining an income from farming that will allow us to continue well into the future.
-I’m not intending to create either a forest or a pure wildlife reserve, but a farm with functioning woodlands, native plants and animals.
+The principles I’m working from include increasing biodiversity and resilience among the local plants and animals, while also maintaining an income from farming that will allow us to continue into the future.
+I’m not intending to create either a forest or a pure wildlife reserve, but a primary production enterprise with functioning woodlands, native plants and animals.

-I also want to apply the best information I can find, whether that’s from academic research or from local knowledge, and apply to towards our problems.
+I also want to apply the best information I can find, whether that’s from academic research or from local knowledge, and apply that to creative solutions to our problems.

 Our problems include